marcominerva/DatabaseGPT/README.md

 ### Usage

-Currently, only SQL Server and Postgre Sql are supported.
+Currently, SQL Server and PostgreSQL databases are supported.

 #### Using DatabaseGpt in your project

-If you want to use DatabaseGpt as a library in your application, you can reference the `DatabaseGpt/DatabaseGpt.csproj` and the project that contains the specific implementation for your DBMS `DatabaseGpt.<DBMS>/DatabaseGpt.<DBMS>.csproj`.
+If you want to use **DatabaseGpt** as a library in your application, you can reference the `DatabaseGpt/DatabaseGpt.csproj` project and the one that contains the specific implementation for your DBMS, available as `DatabaseGpt.<DBMS>/DatabaseGpt.<DBMS>.csproj`:

 Database|Project to include
 -|-
 SQL Server|DatabaseGpt.SqlServer/DatabaseGpt.SqlServer.csproj
-Postgre SQL|DatabaseGpt.Npgsql/DatabaseGpt.Npgsql.csproj
+PostgreSQL|DatabaseGpt.Npgsql/DatabaseGpt.Npgsql.csproj

-After referencing the proper projects, you can easily initialize DatabaseGpt at the startup of your application.
+After referencing the proper projects, you can easily initialize **DatabaseGpt** at the startup of your application.

 ```csharp
 static void ConfigureServices(HostBuilderContext context, IServiceCollection services)
 {